 3) The smart meter co-works with MDMS to resolve the problem.

-Scenario3:
+Scenario 3:

 The smart energy meter works as a home gateway, and every electric equipment with metering functions is connected and interacted with the smart energy meter through HPLC (high-speed power line carrier) or 5G.
 The figure 5.2.3-1 illustrates the typical scenario.